Jan9103/nushell_bookmarks/README.md

 # Bookmarks

-Bookark directories and jump to them.
+Bookmark directories and jump to them.

 A port of [OhMyBash][]'s [Bashmarks][] plugin for [packer.nu][].